sfreytag/bootstrap-cookie-consent/README.md

 # bootstrap-cookie-consent

-This is a simple widget to handle implicit cookie consent in a bootstrap-styled widget.
+This is a simple widget to handle implicit cookie consent in a Bootstrap-styled widget.

 I needed to do implicit cookie consent for a Boostrap-based web site, and the existing widgets I found were limited by: